kf6gpe/flutter-gps/README.md

 A simple project showing GPS and map integration in Flutter.

-To use this, you'll need to have an map API key from Google and/or Apple, and add it to your project:
+To use this, you'll need to have an map API key from Google and/or Apple, and add it to your project.

+First, Get an API key at https://cloud.google.com/maps-platform/.

+Next, follow the steps below for each platform.

 ## Android
-Get an API key at https://cloud.google.com/maps-platform/.

 Specify your API key in the application manifest `android/app/src/main/AndroidManifest.xml`: